1anakin20/Korean-iOS-swiftUI/README.md

 ## Final note
 It all started when I was learning Korean numbers.
 As I figured out the logic, I created a program for the terminal to help me memorize them easily (link to the github repo: https://github.com/1anakin20/Korean).
 As we were in the English class watching some oral presentations, Sarah (aka The best person in the entire universe) told me the idea of making it for iOS.
 I started working on it, then created it with the UIKit framework (link to the github repo: https://github.com/1anakin20/korean-ios).
 After, Apple introduced the SwiftUI framework.
 I recreated the app with it.
 Then decided to go an extra Kilometer (or mile for the Americans) and added the Vocabulary feature.
 The amazing idea to recreate a simple project made me learn a lot of things.
 Such as git, iOS developement, and more.

 In conclusion, I just created the app, most of the work was done by Sarah.
-An idea created this.
+I didn't create this, an idea did.

 9/1/2020